-Fora Health is the new brand identity of De Paul Treatment Centers launched in July 2021.
-Fora Health builds on De Paul Treatment Center’s nearly five decades of excellence, innovation and experience providing trauma-informed, evidence-based therapies for youth and adults with the goal of building healthier individuals, families and communities.
+Launched in July 2021, Fora Health is the new brand identity of De Paul Treatment Centers.
+Fora Health builds on De Paul Treatment Center’s nearly five decades of excellence, innovation and experience providing trauma-informed, evidence-based therapies for adults with the goal of building healthier individuals, families and communities.
 Fora Health offers the full continuum of care and believes that everyone possesses the innate ability to recover and improve their health and well-being.
 We collaborate with a network of community partners to build health equity, increase system efficacy and develop programs that are culturally responsive and lasting.
 Fora Health is dedicated to providing access to care, investing in programs that reduce barriers to participation and welcoming everyone, regardless of their background, orientation or ability to pay.

 Before becoming Fora Health, De Paul was already one of Oregon’s oldest and largest providers of residential and outpatient treatment for adults and youth struggling with drug and alcohol addiction.
 De Paul’s original mission was to create freedom from addiction for individuals, families and communities.
 Our organization was founded by the Portland Society of St. Vincent de Paul in 1974 to serve men with alcohol use disorder, and we became an independent, secular 501(c)3 nonprofit agency in 1977.
 More than 40,000 people have received life-saving treatment at Fora Health since opening our doors.